SirGFM/SirGFM.github.io/src/index.md

 ## c_synth

 Synthesizes MML-like songs into waveforms.
-It uses a custom language that was never properlly documented...
+It uses a custom language that was never properly documented...

 An enhanced version has been started but is currently stopped.
-It will have proper documentantion, use a fixed amount of memory and synthesize songs on runtime, allowing some effects to be applied to a song or to its tracks separately.
+It will have proper documentation, use a fixed amount of memory and synthesize songs on runtime, allowing some effects to be applied to a song or to its tracks separately.